harshith-varma07/AirSight/README.md

 - Java JDK 17 or later
 - Maven 3.8 or later
 - MySQL 8 or later
+- Python 3.8 or later (for enhanced analytics)
 - An IDE like IntelliJ IDEA or VS Code with Java extensions

 ### Installation